verachell/tutorial-how-to-set-up-your-own-darcs-hosting/README.md

 The problem : It's almost impossible to find pre-made hosting services for darcs aside from the flagship darcs hosting instance at `hub.darcs.net`.

 The solution: Set up your own private host for darcs.
 It's affordable (with a tiny VPS) and not too difficult at all.
+In fact, all you need is a server you can SSH into, and install `darcs` on it, and it will "just work".
 Here is the step by step tutorial of how to do it

 ## What you'll need
 A tiny VPS server - you won't need a ton of RAM or space, just the lowest specced VPS you can find, ideally well under $5 per month.